 1 male stabbed on the throat with a set of keys

-1 female knifed on the chest, bled to death
+1 female hacked on the gut with a hatchet, bled to death

 1 male stabbed to death

 1 male stabbed with a glass unicorn